WohlSoft/haiku-builder/readme.md

 # Haiku Builder

+**This is the custom Haiku image with pre-installed dependencies needed for projects of the WohlSoft Team.**

 This project builds the Haiku VM image for the [cross-platform-actions/action](https://github.com/cross-platform-actions/action) GitHub action.
 The image contains a standard Haiku installation.